Luminous flux (lumens)

 • Wattage comparison: Traditionally, brightness was linked to wattage, but with energy-efficient LED lighting, lumens are a more reliable indicator of brightness.

-Lumen per watt (lm/W)
+Lumens per Watt (lm/W)

 • Efficiency Measure: Indicates how much light is produced per watt of energy consumed.

-Impact on lighting
+Influence on lighting

-How luminous flux affects your lighting choices
+How luminous flux influences your lighting choices

 01